 The Tommy Dorsey Orchestra Brass Section

 ★ Taking care of business is every bit as important as turning in a good performance when freelancing.
-Returning phone calls or emails, making sure to have the right attire for the gig, being there a half-hour early, having the right equipment, those kind of things matter every bit as much as musical ability.
+Returning phone calls or emails, having the right attire for the gig, being there a half-hour early, having the right equipment, starting and ending the gig sober, those kind of things matter every bit as much as musical ability.

 Rich’s trumpet playing and his use of bass trumpet is especially refreshing.
 A no-nonsense player.”

 — MICHAEL ABENE, NY, faculty member at Manhattan School of Music